-- 1. Discuss the situation with the individual(s) immediately involved.
-If unable or unwilling to discuss the matter with this individual, discuss it with a counselor or the supervisory staff most closely associated with the individual directly involved (e.g., the teacher of the class if the individual is another student, or the department chair if the individual is a faculty member, etc.). - 2.
-If an acceptable resolution cannot be reached informally, or if such a discussion is not possible, the student may take her/ his complaint to the Student Equal Opportunity Officer (SEO Officer).
-Generally, the SEO Officer tries first to facilitate a resolution to the complaint through informal methods.
-However, this step may be bypassed at the discretion of the investigator or at the request of the complainant. - 3.
-If all informal processes fail to produce a satisfactory resolution, the complainant may choose to submit a formal complaint.
+- Discuss the situation with the individual(s) immediately involved.
+If unable or unwilling to discuss the matter with this individual, discuss it with a counselor or the supervisory staff most closely associated with the individual directly involved (e.g., the teacher of the class if the individual is another student, or the department chair if the individual is a faculty member, etc.). - If an acceptable resolution cannot be reached informally, or if such a discussion is not possible, the student may take her/his complaint to the College's Complaint Intake Officer, Jill Davis, located in Academic Resources, who will briefly discuss the nature of the complaint with the student and direct the complaint to the appropriate official.
+Generally, the Student Equal Opportunity Officer (SEO) tries first to facilitate a resolution to the complaint through informal methods.
+However, this step may be bypassed at the discretion of the investigator or at the request of the complainant. - If all informal processes fail to produce a satisfactory resolution, the complainant may choose to submit a formal complaint.
 To expedite an accurate investigation and a fair resolution of the problem at this level, the complaint should be stated in writing and should be brought to the SEO Officer as quickly as possible.
-The written complaint should describe the specific act(s) alleged to be in violation of the college's Equal Opportunities policies, the complainant's attempts, if any, to resolve the grievance informally, and the precise remedy sought by the student.
-Complainants may use their own format for written complaints, or they may obtain a Formal Complaint Form from the Academic Resources. - 4.
-All communication with the SEO Officer will be held in confidence; however, the SEO Officer may, in certain cases, assign the investigation of the complaint to another appropriately qualified individual and provide that individual with access to all documents and witnesses, with the understanding that all communication with the investigator will be held in confidence.
+The written complaint should describe the specific act(s) alleged to be in violation of the College's EEO policies, the complainant's attempts, if any, to resolve the grievance informally, the names of all individuals involved in or witness to the alleged act(s), and the precise remedy sought by the student.
+Complainants may use their own format for written complaints, or they may obtain a Formal Complaint Form from Academic Resources. - All communication with the SEO Officer will be held in confidence to the extent possible; however, the SEO Officer may, in certain cases, assign the investigation of the complaint to another appropriately qualified individual and provide that individual with access to all documents and witnesses, with the understanding that all communication with the investigator will be held in confidence.
 All reasonable attempts will be made to complete the investigation within 15 working days of the submission of the complaint.
-However, extensions of this time frame may be necessary in certain cases. - 5.
-Once an investigation has been authorized, the College is obligated to see it through to completion.
-Only the Dean of the College and the SEO Officer have the authority to halt an investigation.
-When the investigation has been completed, the Student Equal Opportunity Officer will evaluate the evidence gathered and submit a Report of Findings to the Dean of the College within 10 working days of receipt of the Investigation Report, unless extenuating circumstances require an extension of that deadline. - 6.
-Either party may appeal the SEO Officer's findings from the investigation by submitting a written request for review to the Dean of the College.
+However, extensions of this time frame may be necessary in certain cases.

+- 5. Once an investigation has been authorized, the College is obligated to see it through to completion.
+Only the Dean of the College and the Student Equal Opportunity Officer has the authority to halt an investigation.
+When the investigation has been completed, the Equal Opportunity Officer will evaluate the evidence gathered and submit a Report of Findings to the Dean of the College within 10 working days of receipt of the Investigation Report, unless extenuating circumstances require an extension of that deadline. - 6.
+Either party may appeal the Equal Opportunity Officer's findings from the investigation by submitting a written request for review to the Dean of the College.
 The request for review must be submitted within ten (10) working days after the student is notified of the findings of the Student Equal Opportunity Officer.
-The Dean will receive and review all evidence and render a written decision with recommendations as to resolution within ten (10) working days of receipt of the request for review, unless extenuating circumstances require an extension of this time frame.
+The Dean will receive and review all evidence and render a written decision with recommendations as to resolution within ten (10) working days of receipt of the request for review, unless extenuating circumstances require an extension of this time - 7.
 At any time prior to, during, or following the completion of the internal investigation process, complainants are entitled to contact and/or submit complaints to external civil rights organizations.